 If an assessor needs to visit your property, they will have identification and they will arrive at a time agreed with you.

-Land assessments by EQC will begin in 2017.
+Land assessments by EQC has also begun.

 - Will AMI manage my repairs?